EricaDos/Allocation-Algorithm-Hungarian-Algorithm/README.md

 FILES EXPLAINED:

 I used Processing software.
-The Txt file is the file I used to import into the program, this is to allow any numbers and therefore can be tested accordingly.
+- The Txt file is the file I used to import into the program, this is to allow any numbers and therefore can be tested accordingly.
+- The Pyde file is the processing extension and where the code is located.